pingcap/docs/tiup/tiup-component-cluster-display.md

 ### --dashboard

 - By default, all node information of the entire cluster is displayed.
-After adding the `--dashboard` option, only dashboard information is displayed.
+With the `--dashboard` option, only dashboard information is displayed.
 - Data type: `BOOLEAN`
 - Default: false